 Lions win the Battle of Boet Erasmus

-Pierre Villepreux kicked a late 50-metre penalty for France before a last-minute Earle Kirton try gave New Zealand a 12-9 opening Test win in Christchurch.
+Pierre Villepreux kicked a late 50-metre penalty for France to seemingly snatch victory before a last-minute Earle Kirton try gave New Zealand a 12-9 opening Test win in Christchurch.

-Ospreys and Wales centre Gavin Henson was forced to deny reports that he was poised to retire from the game.
+Wales centre Gavin Henson was forced to deny reports that he was poised to retire from the game.
 Henson, 27, was reported by The Sun to have told friends of his disillusionment with rugby after a series of injury problems.
-Henson later took a sabbatical from the game, missing the entire 2009-10 campaign an placing doubts on his future.
+Henson later took a sabbatical from the game, missing the entire 2009-10 campaign and placing doubts on his future.
+When he did return he continued to make more headlines on the gossip pages than the sporting ones.

 Trefor Evans led the Lions to a 22-19 win against the New Zealand Maori at Eden Park.
 There were 52,000 present, a record midweek crowd for New Zealand rugby, to see Sid Going score two tries for the Maori.
 The hosts could have squared the game in the last minute, a penalty kick from a handy position sailing wide.